PAGE CONTENTS

 - New folder recovers the drive's data to a new folder named Redstor Restores in the original Google Drive.
 Within this folder will be a folder with the selected backup date's timestamp as its name.
 This is where the data will be recovered.

-Watch our video to see this recovery method in action. - Recover using InstantData generates a shareable link that can be used to recover the account's data.
+Watch our video to see this recovery method in action. - Recover using InstantData generates a shareable link that can be used to recover files manually.
+Watch our video to see this recovery method in action.

+For InstantData restores, use the Copy option to share a link to the InstantData application, or Download the application immediately.
 Each link can only be used to initiate one restore.
-Watch our video or follow the steps below to proceed:

-Use the Copy option to share a link to the InstantData application, or Download the application immediately.

 Run the application on the machine where you want to recover the data.
 Select between Permanent and Temporary recovery, then simply drag and drop files from the application into your File Explorer to recover them.